-- a training programme for cooperative planning, implementation and management of NBS, to be provided by partners from the cities, SMEs and universities involved; - joint meetings (also virtual) with a special focus on the NBS assessment protocols (1st year to check protocols and list of indicators, following years to monitor performance of the indicators and feasibility of the process); - possible joint PhD students among the four 2017 projects (to increase cross-fertilization, CNR can lead the process if the four projects agree); - target city to test the various protocols of the four 2017 projects (open call for volunteer cities, ICLEI can lead the process); - final common conference (2023) with the launch of a common guideline/coadmap for cities on NBS.
+- a training programme for cooperative planning, implementation and management of NBS, to be provided by partners from the cities, SMEs and universities involved; - joint meetings (also virtual) with a special focus on the NBS assessment protocols (1st year to check protocols and list of indicators, following years to monitor performance of the indicators and feasibility of the process); - possible joint PhD students among the four 2017 projects (to increase cross-fertilization, CNR can lead the process if the four projects agree); - target city to test the various protocols of the four 2017 projects (open call for volunteer cities, ICLEI can lead the process); - final common conference (2023) with the launch of a common guideline/coadmap for cities on NBS. - Common messaging / communications guidelines for H2020 NBS projects - Common webinars on project outcomes and products

-10. Academic dissemination
+9. Academic dissemination